 The assessment covers 23 descriptors (Table 1) and 13 additional descriptors dependent on the professional experience context.
-Please note that the GTPA Instructions for Preservice Teachers 2018 address responsibilities for meeting APST 7.1.
+Please note that the GTPA Preservice Teacher Booklet addresses responsibilities for meeting APST 7.1.

 The GTPA will complement academic course work and professional experience reports within the accredited program in providing multiple opportunities for preservice teachers to meet all descriptors at the Graduate level.